 Transferring child protection cases

-The transfer of cases at the duty interaction, initial inquires and SWA phase should not be delayed, as knowledge of the safety and needs of the child may be limited at this point and action may need to be taken promptly to safeguard or promote the child's wellbeing.
+The transfer of cases at the duty interaction, initial inquires and CSI phase should not be delayed, as knowledge of the safety and needs of the child may be limited at this point and action may need to be taken promptly to safeguard or promote the child's wellbeing.

-A family may relocate to another district office area during the SWA.
+A family may relocate to another district office area during the CSI.
 This could be for a range of reasons including to avoid child protection involvement, transience or a genuine attempt to relocate.
-In these situations, if the district has commenced the SWA it may be appropriate for the district to complete the assessment including whether any action needs to be taken to safeguard or promote the child's wellbeing.
+In these situations, if the district has commenced the CSI it may be appropriate for the district to complete the assessment including whether any action needs to be taken to safeguard or promote the child's wellbeing.

 Where the decision is to delay further assessment, for instance, the family is returning to or moving to another district, then a case transfer should occur.
 To facilitate the transfer, the transferring district will convene a case planning meeting with the family and the receiving district should attend.
 The transferring district will develop a case plan, which the receiving district must implement and manage.